CivicTechTO/anki-meetup-memorizer/README.md

 # Meetup RSVP Memorizer

-This is a quick little script for helping Meetup.com event organizers remember the names of attendees.
+This is a quick little script for helping Meetup.com event organizers remember the names and faces of attendees, taken from their public profiles.

 ![Screenshot of Anki Desktop and AnkiDroid](https://imgur.com/h471IJt.png)